-Now, this isn’t meant to be a diet for weight loss or something very strict that you can ONLY eat when you are hungry, but a tool that allows you to make eating choices that align with your goals and needs!
+Now, this isn’t meant to be a diet for weight loss or something very strict that you can ONLY eat when you are hungry.
+Rather, a tool that allows you to make eating choices that align with your goals and needs!

 4) Growing Food At Home

-I don’t know if you have seen some nifty devices that allow you to grow vegetables, even strawberries, in beautiful & stylish hydroponic devices, but I am OBSESSED!
+I don’t know if you have seen some nifty devices that allow you to grow vegetables, even strawberries, in beautiful and stylish hydroponic devices, but I am OBSESSED!

 Focusing on locally grown or home-grown produce isn’t a new trend per se, but I love seeing equipment that can help grow produce at home year-round!
 Note that I am not an affiliate of any of these companies (Rise Gardens or Just Vertical); just eyeing them up for my own home.
 I think we will continue to see innovations that improve home gardening for those of us without the space, climate or green thumb!